noec764/erpnext/docs/dooks/accounts/payment-entry.md

 ###Multi Currency Payment Entry

-Dooks allows you maintain accounts and invoicing in the [multiple currency](/dooks/accounts/multi-currency-accounting.md).
+Dokie allows you maintain accounts and invoicing in the [multiple currency](/dokie/accounts/multi-currency-accounting.md).
 If invoice is made in the party currency, Currency Exchange Rate between companies base currency and party currency is also entered in the invoice.
 When creating Payment Entry against that invoice, you will again have to mention the Currency Exchange Rate at the time of payment.

 <img class="screenshot" alt="Making Payment" src="./assets/payment-entry-6.png">